codefresh-io/docs.codefresh.io/_docs/getting-started/command-bar.md

 ## About Global Search & Navigation

 Global Search & Navigation is always available in the toolbar, displayed on the top-left.

 > **TIP**:
-If you don't see it, you may have to [enable the Codefresh New Experience]({{site.baseurl}}/docs/new-codefresh/enable-new-experience/#enable-the-codefresh-new-experience).
+If you don't see the Global Search field in the toolbar, you may have to [enable the Codefresh New Experience]({{site.baseurl}}/docs/new-codefresh/enable-new-experience/#enable-the-codefresh-new-experience).

 When you click the Global Search field, you can see the predefined categories to jump-start your search for **Pipelines** **Projects**, or **Documentation**.